 Stevenson & Murray is a Houston personal injury law firm with extensive experience handling maritime accident cases.
 You can learn more about our successful cases on our website.
 Read below for more information on the types of maritime cases we take.

 Injured on the water?
-You may have options to recover compensation under the Jones Act, a federal maritime law.
+Then you may have options to recover compensation under the Jones Act, a federal maritime law.
 The Jones Act grants specific legal rights to maritime workers injured by negligence.

 Workers have the following rights under the Jones Act: